 The evaluator shall confirm that the TSS describes the initialization process for importing and generating SDOs.
 The TSS shall describe each type of SDO.
 Type and any additional attributes that are beyond the ones listed.
+In particular, it shall describe all attributes assigned to the SDO during parsing.
 Additionally, list any further restrictions of the allowed values for the minimum list of attributes.